Sulaxan/flora/README.md

 A Windows 10/11 Widget Daemon

-`flora` provides the base for you to build any widget you want using HTML/CSS/JavaScript. `flora` does _not_ provide any widgets for you, and it's up to you to either find widgets online or write your own.
+`flora` provides a base for you to build any widget you want using HTML/CSS/JavaScript. `flora` does _not_ provide any widgets for you, and it's up to you to either find widgets online or write your own.
 This repo has some examples to get you started if you decide to make your own.

 `flora` is essentially a browser that displays your widgets.
 In fact, the window has an embedded webview that uses Edge (Chromium) to display what is essentially webpages.